 Handpoke Online Course 2.
 EQUIPMENT 2.6 Other materials and Hygiene 0.
 INTRODUCTION 1.
 THE Skin 2 Equipment 2.1 Needles 2.2 Tattoo Ink 2.3 handles + Tools 2.4 furniture 2.5 stencils 2.6 other materials + hygiene 2.7 Artificial Skin 3.
 Techniques 3.1 stretching + depth 3.2 Lining 3.3 Packing 3.4 Dotwork 3.5 color Fading 3.6 Example tattoo 4.
 Body parts 5.
 After care 6.
-Thank you <3 Previous Lesson NEXT LESSON Additional material Official Hygiene Handbook in German Offical hygiene handbook in english 10 thoughts on “HOC – 2.6 Other Materials and Hygiene” Clementine December 21, 2020 at 6:01 pm Hi !
+Thank you <3 I am sorry you will now have to enter your password for every video.Sadly I had some security issues.
+Previous Lesson NEXT LESSON Additional material Official Hygiene Handbook in German Offical hygiene handbook in english 12 thoughts on “HOC – 2.6 Other Materials and Hygiene” Clementine December 21, 2020 at 6:01 pm Hi !
 Do you have the link of the website where your can by all your biodegradable supplies ?
 (Hope they can ship to France 🤞) Thanks 😊 Reply Ann Gilberg December 21, 2020 at 6:07 pm I buy at TattooBasiX and Tattoosafe because they ship without plastic filling and because they are german shops and german invoices are better for me for my taxes.
 If I don’t find everything I need in these shops I also sometimes buy at KillerInk Reply Tina Tina January 5, 2021 at 3:39 pm Hi Ann, Thanks for all the information.
 My question is if you always buy an already made “Green soap” or if you make it yourself, and if you do or you have, which soap did you use to combine with water and how much quantity you used from water and soap.
 Thank you!
 Reply Ann Gilberg January 6, 2021 at 11:22 am Hello Tina 🙂 I always use readymade green soap.
 The most important about greensoap is that it is PH-neutral and it also has desinfecting ingredients in it that don’t irritate the skin when used on an open wound.
 Green soap is something that is in constant contact with the wounded skin and plays quite an important part in hygiene so even if I am always a fan of making your own.
 This and tattoo ink would be the two for that I would recommend always using a readymade and adequately tested product.
 If you look for it there is also some brands who make 100% biodegradable greensoap from natural ingredients, for example: Piranha Green soap or Cosco Green soap.
 Reply Mili January 11, 2021 at 12:21 pm Hi Anna, Just a basic question.
 How (and when) would you use the water-green soap?
 You’d spray it before wiping when there is too much ink, to see clearer?
 Thank you!
 Reply Ann Gilberg January 14, 2021 at 10:31 am Hey Mili 🙂 Yes, I use it to clean skin smudged with ink, whenever I feel I want to clean it to have a better vision or if I go to tattooing with another color.
 But always the apply the greensoap solution to your tissue and never directly to the skin because the splashs can spread conamination 😉 I hope this answer was helpful 🙂 Reply Johanna January 12, 2021 at 2:08 pm Hi Ann, first of all thanks for providing all this information. something not quite clear to me is if you’re using distilled water or just tap water in the tattoing process?
 Thank you in advance! 🙂 Reply Ann Gilberg January 14, 2021 at 10:43 am Hey Johana 🙂 I use tapwater.
 In germany it is safe to use for tattooing.
 Distilled water is also safe to use but mostly bought in a big bottle and if you don’t use all the water directly after opening the bottle it can contaminate over time, because unmoved water cumulates bacteria.
 So if the tap water in your country meets drinking water standards this will be safer to use.
 Reply Maya January 17, 2021 at 11:57 am hey ann!
 Thanks for your videos and course!
 Since you’re using a multi use razor (the steel one :D) can you tell me how you handle hygiene with different clients and your razor?
 I have seen a lot of people use single use plastic razors which i am not a big fan of… thx in advance xx Reply Ann Gilberg January 20, 2021 at 10:16 am Hey Maya 🙂 Because it (ideally) does not get in contact with blood it is enough to desinfect it with a proper desinfectant.
 Best would be to use “immersion sterilization” But it is important to always use a fresh blade for every client.
 They are still way more sustainable than single use plastic razors 🙂 Reply Jonas March 20, 2021 at 6:38 pm Hey Ann!
 Thanks for the provided information.
 I bought your hand poke tool, and I’m not sure if I want to spend a lot of money on an Autoclave sterilization machine.
 Could give me a tip for a more budget friendly solution?
 I had something like the sterilization bags from your Instagram stories in mind.
 I would be happy if you could provide a link or a brand that you like.
 Thanks in advance, J Reply Ann Gilberg April 6, 2021 at 9:49 am Hey Jonas 🙂 Sorry for the late reply.
 There has been a lot going on lately 😉 You can buy a dry heat sterilizer.
 Thes are abeut 60€.. or you can also just use your oven.
 I have a highlight in my IG about the diffentet solutions for sterilization <3 THis is a link to a dry heat: sterilizer: https://www.expondo.de/physa-heissluftsterilisator-1-5-l-timer-50-bis-200-0c-10040414?utm_source=google_shopping&utm_medium=organic I do have a link to the sterilization baggs.
 Sadly they only sell to germany.
 Other people alreaady asked about it and it sadly didn’t work. 🙁 But this is the link. https://www.cls-med.de/product_info.php?products_id=8797%7B249%7D587 I hope this helped at least a little.
 Reply Leave a Reply Cancel replyYour email address will not be published.
 Required fields are marked *Comment Name* Email* Website Save my name, email, and website in this browser for the next time I comment.